khalid-hussain/shaheen/chap6.md

 flocks of livestock in front of them while some had loaded war booty on their horses and this now army appeared to be like a huge caravan of merchants.

-On reaching his residence, Badr Bin Mughira announced that one-fifth of the war booty would be contributed to the treasury of Granada.
+On reaching his residence, Badr bin Mughira announced that one-fifth of the war booty would be contributed to the treasury of Granada.
 Later, he organized a fresh group of 500 horsemen under the command of a youth to march towards the border fort.
 He ordered them to drive the prisoners across the border and